 Secondly, a Scoop 6 bet can potentially offer you some extremely exciting entertainment in the comfort of your own home – at least until one of your selections fails to reach a place position.
-Fortunately, Channel Four Racing not only gives you the benefit of their ‘expert view’ on the Morning Line if you prefer a bit of professional help with your selections, but also usually show all the Scoop 6 races live, on terrestrial television.
+Fortunately, Channel 4 Racing not only gives you the benefit of their ‘expert view’ on the early Saturday Morning Line program if you prefer a bit of professional help with your selections, but also usually show all the Scoop 6 races live, on terrestrial television.

 Watching a race is always much more interesting if you have money riding on it.
 If you get even half way through the Scoop 6 bet, surely that’s more exciting than buying a lottery ticket.

 There is the heart-stopping mistake over a fence and the sheer exhilaration of a breath-taking close finish (provided your horse wins).
 Isn’t that just a bit more exciting than watching small, numbered table tennis balls roll out of a transparent plastic machine that resembles a dysfunctional kitchen appliance?

 Thirdly, you have more chance of being struck by lightning than winning the lottery.
 If you know a little about horse racing and follow the form, surely you have a better chance of making a winning Scoop 6 bet?